Al-Khazneh: Description

-Al-Khazneh (the treasury), Petra.Many of the building's architectural details have eroded during the two millennia since it was carved and sculpted from the cliff.
+Many of the building's architectural details have eroded during the two millennia since it was carved and sculpted from the cliff.
 The sculptures are thought to be those of various mythological figures associated with the afterlife.
 On top are figures of four eagles that would carry away the souls.
 The figures on the upper level are dancing Amazons with double axes.
 The entrance is flanked by statues of the twins Castor and Pollux who lived partly on Olympus and partly in the underworld.